 Make-Ahead

 I hope you’re inspired to make homemade Focaccia bread.
-It will make you feel like a pro baker and it’s really simple with very little active time.
+It will make you feel like a pro baker and it’s so simple with very little active time.
+P.S.
+What is your favorite topping for focaccia?
+Tell us in the comments!

 More Bread Recipes